-Note: If this Nyquist Server is configured for Automatic Failover (see "Automatic Failover" on page 90), this will show the Master IP address and the user should not attempt to change this value.
+Note: If this Nyquist Server is configured for Automatic Failover (see "Automatic Failover" on page 77), this will show the Master IP address and the user should not attempt to change this value.
 If the Master IP address must be changed, you should:

 - 1 disable Automatic Failover,

-- change the server IP address,
+- change the server IP address (via the Network Wizard),

 - 3 and reconfigure Automatic Failure.